Artem-Mazur/iit-task1/exercise.md

 ---

-2) What the best recent evidence says
+## 2) What the best recent evidence says

-Short‑term productivity effects (micro evidence).
+**Short‑term productivity effects (micro evidence).**
-- A large field study in a Fortune 500 contact center found that giving agents a generative‑AI assistant increased issues resolved per hour by ~14%, with the biggest gains for the least‑experienced agents—and better customer sentiment.[^nber]
+**-** A large field study in a Fortune 500 contact center found that giving agents a generative‑AI assistant **increased issues resolved per hour by ~14%**, with the biggest gains for the least‑experienced agents—and better customer sentiment.[^nber]
-- A preregistered experiment with 444 professionals on writing tasks showed time to complete fell ~37% and quality rose ~0.4 SD with access to a chatbot; benefits were strongest for lower‑ability writers.[^noyzhang]
+**-** A preregistered experiment with 444 professionals on writing tasks showed time to complete fell ~37% and quality rose ~0.4 SD with access to a chatbot; benefits were strongest for lower‑ability writers.[^noyzhang]

 Medium‑term labor‑market exposure (macro evidence).
 - The IMF estimates about 40% of global employment is exposed to AI (higher in advanced economies), with mixed effects: some jobs will be complemented (higher productivity, possibly higher wages), others displaced.[^imfblog]